Siddesh-Pansare93/aadhar_masking/README.md

 # Aadhaar Masking Project

-A Python application that detects Aadhaar numbers from card images using OCR and masks the first 4 digits for privacy protection.
+A Python application that detects Aadhaar numbers from card images using OCR and masks the first 8 digits for privacy protection.

 ## 🎯 Project Overview

 This project implements a two-step process:
 1. **OCR Detection**: Extract Aadhaar numbers from card images using advanced OCR techniques
-2. **Number Masking**: Replace the first 4 digits with 'X' characters (e.g., "1234 5678 9012" → "XXXX 5678 9012")
+2. **Number Masking**: Replace the first 8 digits with 'X' characters (e.g., "1234 5678 9012" → "XXXX XXXX 9012")

 ## 🛠️ Features